uSpeedo/product/docs/whatsapp/started/before.md

 ---
-sidebar_label: 'Get started with the WhatsApp Business API'
+sidebar_label: 'Before you begin'
 sidebar_position: 1
 ---

-# Get started with the WhatsApp Business API

-## Before you begin
+# Before you begin

 1. Create a uSpeedo account and complete upgrade.